theNizo/installMicroG/README.md

 8. Additional: Install the Framework Proxy.
 I don't really know if it does something besides the checkmark in the microG settings, but you're free to do it.

 ## How can I access the Play Store?
-* Aurora (based on Yalp)
+* Aurora Store (based on Yalp)
 * Yalp
 * install an apk of the official PlayStore **(not tested)**

-I recommend Aurora, as it's looking better than Yalp (or even PlayStore) and has one or two features more.
+I recommend Aurora, as it's looking better than Yalp (or even PlayStore) and has more features.
+It also has an anonymous account that you can log into.
+There's a privileged extension (install apps without having to accept them in the package installer) that you can get [here](https://gitlab.com/AuroraOSS/AuroraServices).

 **Note:** Google might not like those apps.
 You're responsible if something happens to your Google Account.
 Happily no one has heard of a terminated account.